mrazjava/booklink-openlibrary/README.md

 ## Importing Dumps
 Once data dumps are processed, run the import (see the quick start).
-Import can process only one file per process, and it's recommended to prcess them in order, starting with author, followed by works and editions last.
+Import can process only one file per process, and it's recommended to process them in order, starting with author, followed by works and editions last.

 ## Notes
 To create short samples with specific content use `fgrep` as explained [here](https://stackoverflow.com/questions/13913014/grepping-a-huge-file-80gb-any-way-to-speed-it-up):